-- utilities and telecommunications bills;
+- French utilities and bills from French telecommunications providers;

 - taxes such as property tax (taxe d’habitation).
 You should inform the French Revenue Service (Centre des Impôts) when you move into a French property so that you can be billed accordingly;

-- furnishings – if your French apartment is rented unfurnished, you may well have to budget for furniture such as sofas, beds, tables and kitchen equipment.
+- furnishings – if your French apartment is rented unfurnished, you may well have to budget for furniture such as sofas, beds, tables, and kitchen equipment.